Ocala Personal Injury Lawyer

 What Types of Damages Are Available to Accident Victims in North Central Florida?

-In Florida, compensatory damages fall into the following categories:
+In Florida, compensatory damages fall into the following categories: economic and non economic damages.

 Examples include:

-Non-economic damages, on the other hand, are awarded to compensate for consequences of an accident that aren’t as easy to value in terms of dollars and cents.
+Non-economic damages, on the other hand, are awarded to compensate for the consequences of an accident that aren’t as easy to value in terms of dollars and cents.

 These include: